ctcl-bregis/ctclsite-rust/config/projects/content/nonmono.md

 ## Post 43 - September 6, 2023
 "Area of Refuge

-ASUS ZenFone 9 - September 5, 2023 - Rotated and cropped with GIMP on Linux Mint"
+ASUS Zenfone 9 - September 5, 2023 - Rotated and cropped with GIMP on Linux Mint"

 The caption references text shown in one of the photos.